crusopaul/pc-needs/README.md

 ```
 - field (int): The field to bind

-Used to bind an amount between pc-need's max and min values as configured.
+Used to bind an amount between pc-need's max and min values (0 and 100,000.)

 ## Events
 A single server event, `pc-needs:server:tick`, is exposed so that a resource may listen for tick timing from this resource.